jadecobra/python_tdd_exercises/source/exceptions/ModuleNotFoundError.rst

       ./makePythonTdd.ps1 module_not_found_error

-  it makes the folders_ and files_ that are needed, installs packages_, runs the first test, and the terminal_ shows :ref:`AssertionError<what causes AssertionError?>`
+  it makes the folders_ and files_ that are needed, installs packages_, runs the first test, and the terminal_ is your friend and shows :ref:`AssertionError<what causes AssertionError?>`

   .. code-block:: python
     :emphasize-lines: 3